Tracer Diffusion in Granular Suspensions: Testing the Enskog Kinetic Theory with DSMC and Molecular Dynamics: Computational methods for dilute molecular gases

 All particles have the same diameter $\sigma$, whereas the mass of the intruder, $m_0$, has been varied, with the rest of particles having the same mass $m$.
 The friction coefficient with the fluid, $\gamma$, has been set a small value, as further discussed bellow, to accomplish for the condition imposed in the theory; furthermore, $\gamma_j=\gamma$ for $j\neq 0$.
 Equation \eqref{Langevin} is integrated, without collision forces, using a Heun algorithm in small time steps, $\delta t$.
 After every integration step, overlaps between neighboring particles are checked, and collisions are treated using Eq.\ \eqref{5.5}.

 In the simulations, the diameter of the particles, the mass of the bath particles and the thermal energy have been set equal to $1$.
 The ratio of the intruder mass, $m_0/m$ has been varied between $10^{-2}$ and $10^2$.
 The particle density, reported as the volume fraction, has been kept low to comply with the conditions of the theory.
 Periodic boundary conditions have been used in all three dimensions, the center of mass of the system was not fixed, and in all cases $U_\text{b}=0$.
 The time step for the integration of the equations of motion is $2.5\cdot 10^{-3} \sigma \sqrt{m/T_{\text{b}}}$ for $m_0>0.1m$ and $2.5\cdot 10^{-4} \sigma \sqrt{m/T_{\text{b}}}$ for $m_0\leq0.1m$ (recall that the Boltzmann constant has been set to $1$ and $T_{\text{b}}$ has units of energy).
+In selected cases, simulations with $N=8000$ particles have been run, as shown below, to test for finite size effects.
+All relevant parameters of the simulations are given in Table \ref{parameters}.

 The performance of the Langevin equation is presented in Fig. \ref{equilibration}, which shows the effect of the stochastic and friction forces in the thermalization of the system with $\alpha =0.8$.
 For this purpose, the evolution of the kinetic energy per particle in a single evolution is presented, starting from a configuration above the equilibrium value (horizontal dashed line).
 The blue line corresponds to the absence of solvent, featuring the homogeneous cooling state, whereas the black line shows the evolution following the full Langevin equation.
 In the latter, the kinetic energy reaches a steady value slightly below $T_{\text{b}}$, due to the inelastic collisions.
 The red and green lines show the sole contributions of the friction and stochastic forces, respectively.
 While the drag force, first term in Eq.\ \eqref{Langevin}, describes the dissipation of the energy, and therefore the kinetic energy vanishes, the stochastic term injects energy well above the equilibrium value.
 Both contributions balance as stated by the fluctuation-dissipation theorem, yielding a steady state, matching the equilibrium value only for elastic collisions.
 Inelastic collisions imply an extra loss of energy which the stochastic force balances at a lower, but constant, value of the kinetic energy.